-It is the responsibility of each University employee to fully comply with the provisions of the University Policy on Intellectual Property and all applicable laws regarding intellectual property.
+It is the responsibility of each University employee, faculty member, administrator, student, fellow, contractor, visiting researcher, adjunct faculty member, and other individuals in the University community to fully comply with the provisions of the University Policy on Intellectual Property and all applicable laws regarding intellectual property.

-If any of this policy conflicts with a signed agreement between the University and an originator (e.g. QU Online) or between the University and an external funding agency, company, or other concern, the terms of the signed agreement will prevail.
+If any of this policy conflicts with a signed agreement between the University and an originator or between the University and an external funding agency, company, or other concern, the terms of the signed agreement will prevail.